-Aviva Investors Internal Audit ("IA") is part of the Aviva plc Group Audit function.
+Aviva Investors IA is part of the Aviva plc Group Audit function.
 It has a dedicated Audit team who are specialised in fund management, led by an Audit Director who reports to the Chief Audit Officer of Aviva plc and the Aviva Investors' Audit Committee.
-Internal Audit's purpose is to help the Board and Executive Management to protect the assets, reputation and sustainability of Aviva Investors by providing independent and objective assurance designed to add value and improve Aviva Investors' operations.
-The team assists the business in achieving its objectives by exhibiting a systematic, disciplined approach to evaluate the effectiveness of risk management, control and governance processes.
+IA's purpose is to help the Board and Executive Management to protect the assets, reputation and sustainability of Aviva Investors by providing independent and objective assurance designed to add value and improve Aviva Investors' operations.

-In pursuit of this purpose IA undertakes, objectively and independently from management, to assess whether all significant risks are identified and appropriately reported by management and second line of defence (to Aviva Group and Aviva Investors Audit and Risk committees and Executive Management as appropriate); assessing whether they are adequately managed; and by challenging

-Executive Management to improve the effectiveness of governance, risk management and internal controls.
+In pursuit of this purpose IA undertakes, objectively and independently from management, to assess whether all significant risks are identified and appropriately reported by management and second line of defence (to Aviva Group and Aviva Investors Audit and Risk committees and Executive Management as appropriate); assessing whether they are adequately managed; and by challenging Executive Management to improve the effectiveness of governance, risk management and internal controls.
 The scope of IA assurance activities includes assessing and reporting on the effectiveness of the design and operation of the framework of controls and on the effectiveness of management actions to address any deficiencies within the framework of controls and risks that are out of tolerance.
-IA also investigates and reports on cases of suspected or alleged instances of internal and non-customer malpractice or financial crime.
+IA may also assess relevant post-mortem or 'lessons learned' analysis following significant adverse events at the organisation or in the industry.